MirzaMaulana/MirzaMaulana/README.md

 <h3>⭐️ &nbsp; What I currently do</h3>

-- 🌱 I'm currently learning Next JS.
+- 🌱 I'm currently learning Next JS and TypeScript.
 - 💬 Any Question ?
 Ask me on Telegram.
 - 🥅 2023 Goals: Want to become a Junior Front End Dev
 - 😄 Pronoun: He/Him.